Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ```powershell
 .\SmbClientLogs.ps1 -Stop
 ```
-- The output file (.zip) will be generated in the output directory (default is C:\Windows\System32 directory).
+- The output file (.zip) will be generated in the output directory.

 **Example 2: If the issue can be easily reproduced, perform the following steps to capture the SMB logs and network trace:**